AdobeDocs/marketo.en/help/marketo/getting-started/things-to-know/community.md

 ---
 # Marketo Engage Community {#marketo-engage-community}

-The [Marketing Nation Community](https://nation.marketo.com/){target="_blank"} is the place to learn more about your Marketo Engage instance from Marketo Engage employees as well as fellow users.
+The [Marketing Nation Community](https://nation.marketo.com/){target="_blank"} is the place to learn more about your Marketo Engage instance from fellow users as well as Marketo employees.
+Before you jump in, take a moment to get familiar with the [Community Guidelines](https://nation.marketo.com/t5/community-guidelines/ct-p/community-guidelines){target="_blank"}.

+## Register your username {#register-your-username}

+-registering a username

+SCREENSHOT

 ## Set up your profile {#set-up-your-profile}

--registering a username
--adding a photo
+When logged in to the Marketing Nation, click your default avatar icon and select My settings to update your preferences, change your avatar photo, control tagging, and more.

+SCREENSHOT

+## Using the search {#using-the-search}

+Before you submit a question, use the robust search feature to see if the question has already been asked/answered.
+Use the filtering options to narrow the search results.

+SCREENSHOT

+>[!TIP]
+>
+>For broader results, use a focused keyword search as opposed to long-tail (e.g., search "Dynamic Chat" instead of "How do I add an agent in Dynamic Chat")

 ## Submit a question {#submit-a-question}

-Text
+This is where you'll typically go for help.
+Start a discussion thread (or search for an existing one) when you're looking for feedback on a particular issue, or jump into someone else's thread to assist them with an issue you're knowledgeable about.

+SCREENSHOT

 ## Read blog posts {#read-blog-posts}

--champions
--marketo PMs
+This section is full of helpful information from both Marketo Engage Users (including several Champions) and Marketo employees.
+Leave comments at the bottom when you need additional information.

+SCREENSHOT

 ## Submit an idea {#submit-an-idea}

-text

-## Using the search {#using-the-search}

--filtering
+If you ever come up with an idea that you think would improve Marketo Engage, submit it in this section.
+You can also vote on existing ideas.

+SCREENSHOT

+## Marketo User Groups {#marketo-user-groups}

+Marketo User Groups (MUGs) are meetups that occur in different areas around the world.
+They provide you with the opportunity to network, discuss latest trends, learn about new features, and more.
+Check to see if there's one in your area.
+If there isn't, join a virtual user group!

+SCREENSHOT

 ## Subscribe to the weekly digest {#subscribe-to-the-weekly-digest}

 Text

+SCREENSHOT

 ## Merging Marketo Engage subscriptions {#merging-marketo-engage-subscriptions}